 - Endpoints Controller: Populates the Endpoints object (that is, joins Services & Pods).

 - Service Account & Token controllers: Create default accounts and API access tokens for new namespaces

 5. Cloud Controller Manager

 Cloud controller manager runs controllers that interact with the underlying cloud providers.
-The cloud controller manager binary is an alpha feature introduced in Kubernetes release 1.6.
-Cloud controller manager runs cloud-provider-specific controller loops only.
-You must disable these controller loops in the Kube controller manager.
+This binary is an alpha feature introduced in Kubernetes release 1.6 and runs cloud-provider-specific controller loops only.
+It would be best if you disabled these controller loops in the Kube controller manager.

 The following controllers can have cloud provider dependencies